This Tuna Macaroni Salad Recipe is creamy, flavorful, and packed with noodles, tuna, veggies, and a secret ingredient that makes the dressing pop.

-This salad ranks as one of my favorite creamy pasta salads.
-I’ve taken my mom’s “famous” macaroni tuna salad and tweaked it over the years so that it’s just how we love it.
-I couldn’t be more excited about the results!
-It’s creamy, richly flavored, and has loads of texture.
-We are completely convinced this is the best of the best as far as tuna macaroni salads go!
+This salad is one of my all-time favorite creamy pasta salads.
+I’ve taken my mom’s “famous” macaroni tuna salad and tweaked it over the years until it’s just how we like it.
+And I couldn’t be more excited about the results!

 Storage